Skip to content

 Orders

-Sales Orders: With sales orders, you can send offers and order confirmations to your customers, as well as post and send invoices/credit notes.
+Sales Orders: With sales orders, you can send offers and order confirmations to your customers, as well as post and send invoices and credit notes.
 If you use stock management, you can also print pick lists and post delivery notes.

-Purchase Orders: With purchase orders, you can send purchase requests to your suppliers and post purchase invoices/credit notes.
+Purchase Orders: With purchase orders, you can send purchase requests to your suppliers and post purchase invoices and credit notes.
 If you use stock management, you can also post delivery notes from your suppliers.

-Orders can be created in several different places in Xena
+Orders can be created in several places in Xena:

 • Via a project